sloekito/traveljournal/README.md

 # traveljournal
-API to be integrated with Google Maps
+API to be integrated with Google Maps.

-Lets users save locations on a map and add pictures
+Lets users save locations on a map and add pictures.